XRPLF/xrpl-dev-portal/content/references/protocol/transactions/common-fields.md

 ---
 html: transaction-common-fields.html
 parent: transaction-formats.html
+seo:
-blurb: These common fields can be provided on any XRP Ledger transaction.
+    description: These common fields can be provided on any XRP Ledger transaction.
 labels:
   - Transaction Sending
 ---